Carreau/phd-dissertation/parts/part3.rst

 (>35 nM) to permit symmetry breaking.

 .. .. _fig-phase-diagram:
-.. .. figure:: /figs/kawska-phase-diagram.png
-..     :width: 90%
-..
-..
-Phase diagram showing the concentrating of Arp2/3 and Capping Protein
-..     necessary for symmetry breaking (inside dotted line) on 4,5 µm beads both
-..     `in vitro` and `in silico`.
-Inverted fluorescent images and simulation
-..     are represented.
-Adapted from :cite:`Kawska2012`

 We select a bead diameter of 4.3 µm in order to get a characteristic symmetry breaking time of 20 to 40 minutes.